Guides for happier dogs

 Dog happiness is not always loud or obvious.
 Here’s what tends to matter most, what owners often misread, and how to tell when your dog is genuinely doing well.

-When you and your dog look into each other’s eyes, oxytocin floods both of your brains — the same hormone that bonds parent to child.
-The love is biochemically real, and it goes both ways.
+The signs your dog loves you are real and measurable: when you look into each other’s eyes, oxytocin floods both of your brains — the same hormone that bonds parent to child.
+Here’s how to read the love, and how to love them back.

-Your dog’s nose is not a distraction.
-It’s how they understand the world.
-And for many dogs, the most important part of a walk isn’t how far you go — it’s how much they get to use it.
+Why do dogs sniff so much?
+Because their nose isn’t a distraction — it’s how they understand the world.
+For many dogs, the most important part of a walk isn’t how far you go, it’s how much they get to sniff.

 Why Your Dog Rolls in Dead Things (and What It Tells You About Smell)